Germany: Far-right AfD's donation account shut down – DW – 07/04/2024

 Bank confirms receipt of petition

-The bank confirmed that it had met the activists and received their petition, but would not comment on the status of the account due to secrecy rules.
+The bank confirmed that it had met the activists and received their petition, but would not comment on the status of the account due to privacy rules.

 However, a link on the AfD's website that directed supporters to donate money to the bank account had disappeared by Thursday.
 Donations via other methods were still possible.